 Develop and nurture relationships with educational, business and public sector partners to benefit the College and community.

 Identify, establish and evaluate beneficial community partnerships for the College.

-Establish a strong support base with public officials.
+Establish a strong support base with public officials and monitor issues that affect the College.

 Strengthen Harper's overall image with the community through effective communication and involvement.